Phi Alpha Theta

 Contact Email: firstname.lastname@example.org

-Phi Alpha Theta meets every Wednesday at 3:00 pm in HSS 230
+Phi Alpha Theta meets every Wednesday at 3:00 pm in BELL 230

 Western Oregon University’s History Honor Society, Phi Alpha Theta, was founded in 2001 by twenty-five students and faculty.
 Since then the chapter has annually initiated students who show academic excellence and distinction in history.
 The initiation ceremony reviews the stages of history and encourages students to have a life-long dedication to the society’s goals.